rolandjansky/athena/PhysicsAnalysis/TauID/TauAnalysisTools/doc/README-TauEfficiencyCorrectionsTool.rst

 EfficiencyCorrectionTypes
 -------------------------

-the default value for ``RecommendationTag`` the following enums for the property ``EfficiencyCorrectionTypes`` can be used to obtain the corresponding scale
+The following enums for the property ``EfficiencyCorrectionTypes`` can be used to obtain the corresponding scale
 factors: